Knowledgator/Documentation/local_run/docs/frameworks/gliner/components--configs/index.md

 **Available options:**

-- `"markerV0"` — Projects start and end token representations with MLPs and concatenates them.
+- `"markerV0"` — Projects the start and end token representations with MLPs, concatenates them, and then applies a final projection.
 Lightweight and default.
 - `"marker"` — Similar to `markerV0` but with deeper two-layer projections; better for complex tasks.
-- `"query"` — Uses learned per-span-width query vectors and dot product interaction.
+- `"query"` — Uses learned per-span-width query vectors and dot-product interaction.
 - `"mlp"` — Applies a feedforward MLP and reshapes output into span format; fast but position-agnostic.
 - `"cat"` — Concatenates token features with learned span width embeddings before projection.
 - `"conv_conv"` — Uses multiple 1D convolutions with increasing kernel sizes; captures internal structure.